Occupational Health Hazards Of Welding Fumes

 What Are Welding Fumes?

-Welding fumes are the result of welding activities.
+Welding fumes and gases are the result of welding activities and can be extremely harmful to those who inhale them.
 Welding fumes are created when metal or other materials such as flux or solvents are heated above its boiling point and its vapours condense into very fine particles (solid particulates).
-Welding fumes normally contain oxides of the materials being welded and of the electrodes being used.
-If the metal has a coating or paint, these too can become part of the fumes.
+Inhaling these fumes can be toxic.

-Welding fumes contain particles from the electrode, the material, and coatings on the being welded
+Welding fumes consist of particles from the electrode, materials, and coatings – Chemscape Safety Technologies.

-Electrocution, asphyxiation, UV radiation burns, hearing loss and welding fumes are just a few of the hazards faced by welders.
+Electrocution, asphyxiation, UV radiation burns, hearing loss and welding fumes are just a few of the occupational hazards faced by welders.
 Welding fumes contain their own hazards including:

 • asphyxiation (lack of oxygen)